n8willis/opentype-shaping-documents/opentype-shaping-gurmukhi.md

 earlier.

-Valid consonant-based syllables may include one or more additional consonants that precede the base consonant.
+Valid consonant-based syllables may include one or more additional consonants that precede the base consonant or syllable base.
 Each of these other, pre-base consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.
-They affect pronunciation by combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.
+They affect pronunciation by combining with the base consonant or syllable base (e.g., "_str_", "_pl_") but they do not add a vowel sound.

-Gurmukhi also includes special consonants that can occur after the base consonant.
-These post-base consonants will also be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.
+Gurmukhi also includes special consonants that can occur after the base consonant or syllable base.
+These post-base consonants will also be separated from the base consonant or syllable base by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.